Azure/blobxfer/docs/10-cli-usage.md

 * If uploading via service-level SAS keys, the container or file share must already be created in Azure storage prior to upload.
-Account-level SAS keys with the signed resource type of `c` (i.e., container-level permission) is required for to allow conatiner or file share creation.
+Account-level SAS keys with the signed resource type of `c` (i.e., container-level permission) is required for to allow container or file share creation.
+Please see the [limitations](99-current-limitations.md) doc for more considerations when using SAS keys.
 * When uploading files as page blobs, the content is page boundary byte-aligned.
 The MD5 for the blob is computed using the final aligned data if the source is not page boundary byte-aligned.
 This enables these page